sfiligoi/tutorial-k8s-sc22/hands-on/3a_scheduling_hands_on.md

 ```

 Now check you Pod.
 How long did it take for it to start?
 What GPU type did you get.

+*Note:* You can combine requirements with preferences.
+Please do try, if you have any time left.

 After you are done exploring, remember to destroy the pod.